robert-saramet/alset-v2/index.md

 Complete documention on these commands can be found on the [opencv website]( https://docs.opencv.org/3.4/dc/d88/tutorial_traincascade.html).

-The final cascade.xml file can be found in `YourCascadeFolder`{:.shell}, as well as the stages (stage0.xml, stage1.xml, stage2.xml etc), which you won't need at the moment.
+The final cascade.xml file can be found in `YourCascadeFolder`, as well as the stages (stage0.xml, stage1.xml, stage2.xml etc), which you won't need at the moment.
 They are mainly used for downgrading your cascade or for saving progress when the training stops unexpectedly.
 Alternatively, you can use the unofficial [GUI version](https://amin-ahmadi.com/cascade-trainer-gui/).

 The HAAR cascades are loaded at runtime by the raspberry pi, which uses opencv to recognize the signs captured by the camera.
 The generated output(position, distance etc) is then processed.